Jean Havlish: Brief profile

-A slick-fielding shortstop, Jean Havlish joined the Fort Wayne Daisies during the last three seasons of the All-American Girls Professional Baseball League.
+A slick-fielding shortstop, Jean Havlish joined the Fort Wayne Daisies during the last three seasons of the All-American Girls Professional Baseball League (AAGPBL).
 She posted a modest .218 batting average in 193 games, but provided outstanding defense with a strong and secure throwing arm.
 After the league disbanded in 1954, Havlish played elite fast-pitch softball and competed successfully in bowling for over three decades, leading the WIBC Top Twenty Year Average list for many years.
+She died on September 1, 2025, at the age of 89.

 Early life

 Havlish was one of five siblings of Howard Havlish, a full-time worker for the Great Northern Railroad, and Mary (Sheskern) Havlish, who labored part-time for the Internal Revenue Service.
 At age eight, Havlish was watching the older girls play when the shortstop got hurt.
 She was given an opportunity to play, and after that she played all the time.
 "I can't even remember not playing baseball", she recalled in an interview.
 Havlish added that she started playing baseball in an empty cornfield near her home with all the neighborhood boys.
 While attending Washington High School, she developed as a multi-talented athlete, playing hockey, football, basketball, baseball and softball and competed in speed skating.
 She graduated from there to playing organized softball in the playground leagues.
 "The only thing I could not play was tennis", she acknowledged.

 Havlish wound up with the Fort Wayne Daisies in 1952 in a shortstop swap that sent Dottie Schroeder to Kalamazoo.
 After three tryouts for three different teams, Havlish went back to school and entered the league in 1952 with the Daisies, by then managed by Bill Allington.